mlsmzk/data-science-work/challenges/c01-titanic-assignment.md

 **Observations**:

-- Many more females survived than men did in classes 1-3, and more females survived than died even in the crew.
+- Many more females survived than men did in classes 1 and 2, and more females survived than died even in the crew.
 The reason for this discrepancy could be the disproportionate number of men compared to females among Titanic staff.